 - Reviewing, documenting and analysing new trends in work organisation, including online/platform demand for work and skills.
-The exercise specifically looks into the importance of these flexible working arrangements in the overall labour market, the scale and the nature of labour and skills demand, organisational models, profiles of online and platform jobs, profiles of online and platform workers and their career and in-work skills development options.
+The exercise specifically looked into the importance of these flexible working arrangements in the overall labour market, the scale and the nature of labour and skills demand, organisational models, profiles of online and platform jobs, profiles of online and platform workers and their career and in-work skills development options.

 - Mapping country-specific strategic and policy approaches in relation to digitalisation, changing demand for labour and new business models.